brettcannon/python-launcher/README.md

 Everything in **bold** is required to hit MVP.

 ## Functionality
-1. Provide a `python_launcher` extension module
-   - It will make the pipenv developers happy
-   - Might need a rename to `pylauncher` or `pyfinder` to follow Python practices (if it isn't too much trouble)
+1. Automatically detect `.venv/pyvenv.cfg` and use that (basically an implicit setting of `$VIRTUAL_ENV`)?
 1. Windows support
    - `PATH`
    - Windows Store (should be covered by `PATH` search, but need to make sure)
    - Registry
    - Bitness
+1. Use `OsString`/`OsStr` everywhere (versus now which is wherever it's easy w/ `path::Path`)?
+   - Widest compatibility for people where they have undecodable paths (which is hopefully a very small minority)
+   - Massive pain to make work (e.g. cannot easily convert to a `CString`)
+1. Provide a `python_launcher` extension module
+   - It will make the pipenv developers happy
+   - Might need a rename to `pylauncher` or `pyfinder` to follow Python practices (if it isn't too much trouble)
 1. [Configuration files](https://www.python.org/dev/peps/pep-0397/#configuration-file)
    (key thing to remember is should not get to the point that you're using this to alias specific interpreters, just making it easier to specify constraints on what kind of